hacklets/hacklets-test/README.md

     bash <(curl https://raw.github.com/hacklets/hacklets-test/deploy/install.sh -L -o -)

+After following the wizard, log out and log back in again.

 You do not need to do this more than once per user, per machine.
 Installing hacklets in the **home container** is done only once.